 The flaw in appellants’ [finality] argument is that the ‘consequences’ to which they allude are practical, not legal.

 So while the court can see how important it is for a non-profit to qualify for PSLF in order to attract and retain talent, this is not a legal consequence.
-Because, despite Citizens United and its toxic effect on campaign finance, organizations are not people, have no property rights, and thus no claim to PSLF.
+Because, unless we’re talking about Citizens United and its toxic effect on campaign finance, organizations are not people, have no property rights, and thus no claim to PSLF.

 There is no formal or legal appeals process for an organization to win back its status or appeal a rejection.